ZJTAN97/job_poc-form-component/README.md

 <br>

-# Application Outline
+# 4. Application Outline

 <br>

 This Proof of Concept consists of two main pages which demostrates how the form can be used

-- Create Character Page
+- Create Employee Page
-- Create Career Page
+- Career History Page

 <br>